hazardland/db.php/manual.md

 }
 ```

 Result represents regular array, keys of array represents ids of objects.
-If we know that we have product with id 2 we can access it by following code:
+If we know that we have product with id 2 we can access it in load result by following code:

 ```php
 echo $products[2]->name;
 ```

 ## Load by id from table
-To load single object by it for class from table use following:
+To load single object by id for class from table use following:
 ```php
 $database->path->to->class->load (mixed $id);
 ```